GroovyMC/GroovyDuvet/README.md

 extracted.
 If the entrypoint class has exactly one abstract method, GroovyDuvet can also target closures, through any of the previous methods, or entire scripts, where the method arguments are fed into the script as local variables going `arg0`, `arg1`, etc.

 For a template mod using GroovyDuvet, see: [quilt-template-mod-groovy](https://github.com/lukebemish/quilt-template-mod-groovy/).
+For an example of using GroovyDuvet in a multiloader project, see: [Multiloader-Groovy-Template](github.com/lukebemish/Multiloader-Groovy-Template)

 ## Included Groovy Modules